Debt Market: Meaning

 Disadvantages of Debt Market

-- The second disadvantage is, in the case of premature withdrawal or sell-off in the market, the investor gets the current market bond’s price and not the principal amount invested.
-It is possible that the company might lose its credibility and the bond prices might have fallen down.
+- The second disadvantage is that in the case of premature withdrawal or sell-off in the market, the investor gets the current market bond’s price and not the principal amount invested.
+It is possible that the company might lose its credibility, and the bond prices might have fallen down.

 - The investors will get a fixed interest rate return only, irrespective of an increase in the interest rate in the market.

 - For issuing authority, it becomes very difficult to get a good credit rating.
 This becomes the biggest task to meet all requirements of credit rating agencies.

 There are many differences between the Equity Market and Debt Market, which are as follows:-

 |Debt Market||Equity Market|